Wills, Trusts & Probate

 Witnesses

-Witnesses are individuals who observe the signing of a will or codicil to confirm its authenticity.
-California law requires at least two qualified witnesses for a will to be valid.
+Witnesses are individuals who observe the signing of a will or codicil and attest that the testator executed the document willingly and with the required capacity.
+California law typically requires at least two qualified witnesses for a will to be valid.
+Witnesses should not be beneficiaries named in the will when possible, to reduce conflicts of interest and potential grounds for contest.
+Proper witnessing helps confirm authenticity and supports the document’s acceptance during probate.

 When a Codicil Is an Appropriate Choice: